 - Others are so colossally ignorant of the Scriptures it beggars the imagination!

-Another problem with loudly and continuously proclaimed false narratives is they muddy the waters of public discussion concerning any given topic, Christian or secular, influencing those untrained in critical thinking to buy into theological and political claptrap harmful to themselves and others.
-Several well-known pastors and worship leaders have fallen away from the faith (aka “deconversion”) of late because they have been deceived by the pervasive and persuasive arguments presented by pop culture into rejecting the Bible as their sole authority over faith and practice.
+Another problem with loudly and continuously proclaimed false narratives is they muddy the waters of public discussion concerning any given topic, Christian or secular.
+This influences those untrained in critical thinking to buy into theological and political claptrap harmful to themselves and others.
+Case-in-point: several well-known pastors and worship leaders have recently fallen away from the faith (aka “deconversion”).
+Why?
+Because the pervasive and persuasive arguments presented by pop culture have deceived them into rejecting the Bible as their sole authority over faith and practice.

 Am I stating we all should study logic at the university level (assuming you can still find a school of so-called higher learning still teaching it properly)?